nekomeowww/cspell-dict-template/README.md

 # CSpell Example Org Terms Dictionary

+## TODO...

+- [ ] Replace `@example-org/cspell-dict` with the actual dict you want.
+- [ ] Replace `@example-org` with the actual organization scope, namespace.
+- [ ] Replace `Example Org` with the actual organization name.
+- [ ] Replace `github.com/example-org` with the actual organization of GitHub.
+- [ ] Replace `github.com/example-org/cspell-dicts` with the actual repository name.
+- [ ] Replace `example-dict` with the actual dictionary name.
+- [ ] Customize the `README.md` file.
+- [ ] Customize the `cspell-ext.json` file.
+- [ ] Customize the `cspell-tool.config.yaml` file.
+- [ ] Add more words into dict:
+  - [ ] `src/example-dict.dic.txt`

+## How to develop based on this template

+1. Clone
+2. Replace `@example-org/cspell-dict` with the actual dict you want.
+3. Replace `@example-org` with the actual organization scope, namespace.
+4. Replace `Example Org` with the actual organization name.
+5. Replace `github.com/example-org` with the actual organization of GitHub.
+6. Replace `github.com/example-org/cspell-dicts` with the actual repository name.
+7. `pnpm install`
+8. Build the package, `pnpm run build`.
+9. Tag and push, `pnpm exec bumpp`.
+10. Publish, `pnpm publish`.

 Example Org terms dictionary for cspell.

 This is a pre-built dictionary for use with cspell.